zhaoak/animal-shelter-api/README.md

 ### **A note on versions:**

-The AnimalShelterAPI has multiple versions, and you can specify which one you want to use by specifying it in the endpoint you target, replacing `{VERSION_NUMBER}` with the version number you wish to use.
+The AnimalShelterAPI has multiple versions, and you must identify which one you want to use by specifying it in the endpoint you target, by replacing `{VERSION_NUMBER}` with the version number you wish to use.

 ```
 GET http://localhost:5000/api/v{VERSION_NUMBER}/Animals
 ```
+*Replace `{VERSION_NUMBER}` with one of the options from the list below.*

 The currently available versions are:
 - `1.0`
 - `1.1`

+### *Available in both v1.0 and v1.1*:

 ### Get